Geography of Moldova: Topography

 Most of Moldova's territory is a moderate hilly plateau cut deeply by many streams and rivers.
 Geologically, Moldova lies primarily on the deep sedimentary rock that gives way to harder crystalline outcroppings only in the north.
 Moldova's hills are part of the larger Moldavian Plateau.

 The northern landscape of Moldova is characterized by gently rolling uplands (up to 300 m, in elevation) interlaced with small flat plains in the valleys of the numerous creeks (at 150 m elevation).
 These hills, which have an average altitude of 240 m and a maximum altitude of 320 m, are divided into the Northern Moldovan Plateau and the Dniester Plateau, and continue further occupying the northern part of the Chernivtsi oblast in Ukraine.
 The eastern slopes of the Dniester Ridge (average 250 m, max 347 m), form the high right bank of the Dniester River.

 To the south are located the Bălți Plain and the Middle Prut Plain, with an average of 200 m and a maximum altitude of 250 m.
 Originally forested, it has been extensively de-forested for agriculture during the 19th and 20th centuries.
 In contrast to the region to the north and south, which is more slant, this area is referred to as plain, although it has relief very different from that of flatland, and vegetation different from that of the steppe.

 The hills of central Moldova are divided into the Ciulucuri Hills and the Codri Plateau, at an average elevation of about 350 to 400 m, are ridges interlaced by deep, flat valleys, ravines, and landslide-scoured depressions.
 Steep forest-clad slopes account for much of the terrain, where the most common trees are hornbeam, oak, linden, maple, wild pear, and wild cherry.
-The term codri refers more generally to forests, yet since in Moldova most of them were preserved in the central part, Codri sometimes can colloquially refer to the remaining forests in the hills west and north of Chişinău.
+The term codri refers more generally to forests, yet since in Moldova most of them were preserved in the central part, Codri sometimes can colloquially refer to the remaining forests in the hills west and north of Chișinău.
 The Dniester Hills border the Ciulucuri Hills to the north along the river Răut.